odoo/odoo/doc/reference/views.rst

         used by e.g. ``@colors``
     ``groups``
-        lists the groups which should be able to see the field ``widget``
+        lists the groups which should be able to see the field Please take a look at the :ref:`Security Documentation <reference/security>` ``widget``
         alternate representations for a field's display.
 Possible list view values are: